 Conclusion

-In this article, you learned about Databricks, REST APIs, and different methods to connect to Databricks APIs using Python, and cURL.
+In this article, you learned about Databricks, REST APIs, and different methods to connect to Databricks APIs using Python and cURL.
 Databricks APIs allow developers to communicate with apps and platforms and integrate Databricks with them.
-Companies usually integrate Visualization tools, Reporting tools, and data sources using Databricks APIs.
+Companies usually integrate visualization tools, reporting tools, and data sources using Databricks APIs.
+Explore how Databricks Materialized Views enhance query performance and integrate seamlessly using Databricks APIs.

 Companies need to analyze their business data stored in multiple data sources.
 The data needs to be loaded to the Databricks to get a holistic view of the data.
-Hevo Data is a No-code Data Pipeline solution that helps to transfer data from 150+ sources to desired Data Warehouse.
-It fully automates the process of transforming and transferring data to a destination without writing a single line of code.
+Hevo Data is a no-code data pipeline platform that helps to transfer data from 150+ sources to the desired data warehouse.

 Share your experience of learning about Databricks APIs in the comments section below!